Gwen Stefani Stuns In Thigh-High Boots And Fishnets In New ‘Nobody But You’ Vertical Video With Blake Shelton

-Blake Shelton and Gwen Stefani surprised their fans with yet another music video for their romantic duet, “Nobody But You.”
+Blake Shelton and Gwen Stefani surprised fans with yet another music video for their romantic duet, “Nobody But You.”

 On Friday, Blake took to Instagram to announce that he and Gwen had filmed an exclusive vertical video for Spotify.
 His post included a snippet of footage from the video, which was shot in black and white.